Skip to main content

 Use SNAPSHOT when your tests:

-• Create entities and attach/remove components
+• Create entities and need them cleaned up automatically

 @HytaleSuite(value = "Stat Modifier Tests", isolation = IsolationStrategy.SNAPSHOT)